-NAME: Direct Bond Interconnect (DBI®) technology.
+NAME: Direct Bond Interconnect (DBI) technology.

-USAGE: Wafer-to wafer or die-to-wafer bonding with
+USAGE: Wafer-to wafer bonding with electrical interconnect.

 bonded at room temperature.
 The metal interconnect is

 MARKETS: Smartphone, Tablet, Laptop, Digital Camera, IoT,